 January 16th, 2010

-When the mutilated carcasses were discovered on the outskirts of Inverness University, whispers once again haunted its stone archways.
+When mutilated carcasses were discovered on the outskirts of Inverness University, whispers once again haunted its stone archways.
 Secret-laden foggy fingertips crept across manicured lawns, and Morgan knew it would only be a matter of time before her best friend took up the hunt.

 Then, Coach went missing.

-She navigated errant roots and set the soles of her Sorels against rocks when the ground gave way to mud.
-Batting aside branches, she forged ahead through the trees.
+White light bobbed before the pair, barely illuminating the path.
+Embattled beams fought against seemingly sentient shadows.
+Riley navigated errant roots and set the soles of her Sorels against rocks when the ground gave way to mud.
+Batting aside branches, she forged ahead, and Morgan knew better than to question whether they were going in the right direction.

 “Riley, how much further are we going?
 We’re going to freeze to death out—“